 Depending on the complexity of design, a die-struck piece such as a die-struck engagement ring, takes between one and several days to make.
 First, the gold or platinum are formed into bars which are called ingots.
 In our workshop, these ingots are then pressed into sheets using an original machine from the Victorian age.
 Once sheets are ready, a set of dies are used to compress the sheets into the desired shape using a press which exerts a pressure of 30 to 50 tons.
 After this, the piece is further processed using bending, piercing, chasing and carving.
 These techniques require an immense level of skill, patience and focus from the jeweler and the results are wearable objects of art which could never be obtained through mass production.
 At Emerson Fine Jewelry, we say that die-striking creates poetry in metal.

 Considering the functionality and symbolism of engagement rings, we believe that die-struck engagement rings are an unparalleled choice.
 They are remarkably durable and resistant to outside shocks.
 Their settings are firmer and more secure, protecting the gemstones from falling out.
 Finally, the sheer amount of time and craftsmanship poured into every single Van Craeynest die-struck engagement ring make it a stunning emblem of love and devotion.

-If you are interested in our die-struck jewelry and die-struck engagement rings, we are available on two locations - 27 E State St, Redlands and 125 South Palm Canyon Dr., Palm Springs, California.
+If you are interested in our die-struck jewelry and die-struck engagement rings, we are at 27 E State St, Redlands, California.
 We invite you to visit us in store and feel for yourself the singular virtues of our die-struck collections.Contact Us Today